LeoBlanchette/the_70_books/copied_texts/2-esdras/2-esdras.md

 **[1:23]** I gave you not fire for your blasphemies, but cast a tree in the water, and made the river sweet.

-**[1:24]** What shall I do unto thee, O Jacob? thou, Juda, wouldest not obey me: I will turn me to other nations, and unto those will I give my name, that they may keep my statutes.
+**[1:24]** What shall I do unto thee, O Jacob? thou, Judah, wouldest not obey me: I will turn me to other nations, and unto those will I give my name, that they may keep my statutes.

 **[1:25]** Seeing ye have forsaken me, I will forsake you also; when ye desire me to be gracious unto you, I shall have no mercy upon you.